raid-guild/indexed/docs/contribute-doc.md

 ## Submit an Issue or PR to keep information up to date

+### Issue (easiest)

 Please open a new issue in the [Github Repo](https://github.com/raid-guild/indexed).

+Navigate to "Issues" in the top nav and click the green "New Issue" button.

 OR